U(1) Fields from Qubits: an Approach via D-theory Algebra: Introduction

-Of course, to establish that a Hamiltonian is in a universality class is a difficult problem, generally requiring both theoretical insight and numerical evidence.
-The original D-theory paper argued that for asymptotically free chiral models in $1+1$ dimensions and gauge theories in $1 +3$ dimensions, universality would be valid with only a logarithmic growing layering of a single qubit in an extra dimension~\cite{Schlittgen:2000xg}.
-While this is a modest increase in the volume, the discovery of other options is anticipated as illustrated by the evidence found~\cite{Bhattacharya:2020gpm}, of a lattice Hamiltonian for $1+1$-D non-linear $O(3)$ sigma model with two layers.
+Of course, establishing the Hamiltonian in the desired universality class is a difficult problem.
+It generally requires both theoretical insight and numerical evidence.
+The original D-theory paper argued it for asymptotically free chiral models in $1+1$ dimensions and gauge theories in $3+1$ dimensions.
+The universality would be valid with only a logarithmic growing layering of a single qubit in an extra dimension~\cite{Schlittgen:2000xg}.
+While this is a modest increase in the volume, the discovery of other options is anticipated by the evidence found in~\cite{Bhattacharya:2020gpm} of a lattice Hamiltonian for the $1+1$-D non-linear $O(3)$ sigma model with only two layers.
 The qubit systems exhibit both the UV asymptotic free fixed point and the IR universality in the continuum.
-For our $U(1)$ example, the reader is also referred to the study by Zhang, Meurice and Tsai~\cite{Zhang:2021dnz}, where in the presence of truncation effects, it is noticed that the Berezinskii-Kosterlitz-Thouless (BKT) transition for quantum links is absent for 3 states but appears for 5 states per site or more.
-The lesson here is that if the truncation is too drastic one might be outside the correct Universality class.
+For our $U(1)$ example, the reader is also referred to the study by Zhang, Meurice and Tsai~\cite{Zhang:2021dnz}.
+In their work, it is noticed that the Berezinskii-Kosterlitz-Thouless (BKT) phase transition, which is expected for the continuum 2-D $O(2)$ (XY) model, is absent for 3-states truncation per site but appears for 5-states truncation or more.
+The lesson here is that if the truncation is too drastic, one might be outside of the desired universality class.